magdalena-ivanova-ds/EDA-Projects/README.md

 - 🔢 numpy
 - 📊 matplotlib & seaborn

-## Future Plans
 I'll keep adding more projects as I explore different datasets.
 If you have any suggestions or interesting datasets, feel free to share!

-Thanks for stopping by!
 If you find my work interesting, feel free to ⭐ this repo or check out my other projects on GitHub.
-Happy analyzing! 📊✨